ComaszTyrulik/BasicCppSetup/README.md

 The `config` command is used to perform operation on project configuration.
 Currently, it can only be used to retrieve the list of targets defined in the `config.yaml` file.

 ### Conan Command
-This command install `Conan` dependencies and doesn't accept any arguments.
+This command installs `Conan` dependencies and doesn't accept any arguments.
 You should use it whenever you modify the `conanfile.py` file.

 ### Cmake Command
 The `cmake` command is used to both configure `CMake` project and to build all targets.

 Command accepts one, **optional** argument which can be one of the two:

  - configure - regenerates cmake files.
-It's the `cmake` command you run everytime, you change something in your `CMakeLists.txt` files.
+It's the `cmake` command you run whenever you change something in your `CMakeLists.txt` files.
+This is an equivalent of running `cmake -S . -B build`
  - build - build all targets based on the configuration.
-This is an equvelant of running `cmake --build build`
+This is an equivalent of running `cmake --build build`

 If no argument is provided, the command proceeds as if the `configure` argument was passed.